rolyatmax/dlite/README.md

 ### To do
  - [ ] consider using deck's map controller instead of mapbox because mapbox has such a lag it causes the two canvas to go out of sync
- - [ ] figure out where `altitude` comes from in web-mercator-projection stuff
+ - [ ] figure out where `altitude` comes from in web-mercator-projection stuff (from Tarek: it's always 1.5x the screenheight?)
  - [ ] make camera uniforms a uniform block?
- - [ ] support transform feedback
  - [ ] try rendering to framebuffer
  - [ ] make mapbox optional (show no map)
  - [ ] return project/unproject fns
  - [ ] create/manage vertexArrayObject/attributes for user?
  - [ ] experiment with exporting layers
+ - [ ] create defaults to run on every call to make sure draw call state doesn't bleed into each other
+ - [X] create default fragment shader for transform feedback
+ - [x] support transform feedback
  - [x] show example API in README
  - [x] ship a smaller dataset with the demo
  - [x] incorporate animation in demo